-- Coordinating LTSS: During the spring of 2018, MMPs participated in a survey regarding best practices to examine their own internal operations for connecting members to LTSS.
+- Coordinating LTSS: During the spring of 2018, MMPs participated in a survey regarding best practices to examine their own internal operations for connecting enrollees to LTSS.
 MMPs responded to the survey questions in writing and discussed their answers with their contract management teams.
 DHCS identified key best practices, and convened plan representatives for an in-person meeting to share those best practices and promote shared learnings.
-CMS published a summary of those best practices and lessons learned on their website in September 2018. - Integrating and Coordinating Behavioral Health Services: Similar to the LTSS coordination process discussed above, in the fall of 2018, DHCS asked MMPs to share related internal processes, operations, and best practices for integrating behavioral health services into Cal MediConnect.
+CMS published a summary of those best practices and lessons learned on their website in September 2018.8 - Integrating and Coordinating Behavioral Health Services: Similar to the LTSS coordination process discussed above, in the fall of 2018, DHCS asked MMPs to share related internal processes, operations, and best practices for integrating behavioral health services into Cal MediConnect.
 MMPs then shared details of their findings and best practices with one another during a March 2019 convening hosted by DHCS.
-DHCS is preparing to release a summary report that discusses the complexities and nuances of integrating behavioral health into the care delivery system.
+In January 2020, DHCS released a summary report that discusses the complexities and nuances of integrating behavioral health into the care delivery system.9 - LTSS Referrals: DHCS worked with MMPs to identify best practices regarding referrals for two key LTSS services: MSSP and Care Plan Options (CPOs).
+CPO services are a subset of LTSS that may be delivered either under Medi-Cal or an applicable waiver beyond what is required by law.10 In January 2019, DHCS and CMS asked MMPs to describe their referral processes for enrollees who qualify for MSSP.
+Based on the MMPs' responses, DHCS and CMS summarized a list of best practices for enhancing care coordination for enrollees that meet MSSP criteria.
+DHCS and CMS shared the list of best practices with MMPs and MSSP sites.
+DHCS and CMS surveyed MMPs about CPOs in April 2019 to better understand how MMPs are leveraging these services within the Cal MediConnect program.